-I think people have the wrong idea about who G works with.
+People have the wrong idea about who G works with, I think.
 At least the Hebrew G. We imagine the people G uses are like our pastor or priest, or maybe like the sweater-wearing goof from The Simpsons.
-I can’t say that G doesn’t work with these folks, or that He won’t.
-I not much a speaker for G.
+You know, people who are pious and worthy, ready to pay an extra hundred bucks to the government rather than cheat on their taxes.

 I was reading the Hebrew scriptures today – Genesis – about Jacob, Esau, Leah and Rebekah, and Laban.
-Jacob, along with his two wives and their servant girls are the progenitors of the Jewish people.
+Jacob, along with his two wives and their servants are the progenitors of the Jewish people.
 Their twelve sons became the namesakes for the twelve tribes.

-If you haven’t read their stories, get yerself a Bible.
+If you haven’t read their stories, get yourself a Bible.
 Get a modern reading version so you can hear the stories and not get lost in the language.
 Man, let me tell you, these are some messed up folks.
-They lie, they steal, they connive, they rape – if they lived in your neighborhood, you hope they like you.
+They lie, they steal, they connive, they rape – if they lived in your neighborhood, you’d be calling the cops every Saturday morning after payday on Friday night.
 These are the kind of people who take care of their own.
-They would take care of you, too, if they didn’t’ like you.
-Maybe with a hundred pounds of camel poop dumped in your driveway and them laughing, daring you to blame them when you go to work.
+You?
+They would take care of you, too, if they didn’t like you.
+Maybe with a hundred pounds of camel poop dumped in your driveway and them laughing in the street, daring you to blame them when you go to work.

-I read this section and I couldn’t help but compare it the the Christian New Testament.
+I can’t help but compare this to the Christian New Testament.
 There, G and Jesus work with people who appear to be generally upright.
-It’s hard for me to imagine Jesus sitting with Jacob and blessing him knowing all the time that his wife has stole her father’s idol and stuffed them in her suitcase.
-Jacob shouts that whoever the idols should be killed.
-When Rebekah’s father comes to search her things she feigns to be on her period and can’t get up.
+It’s hard for me to imagine Jesus sitting with Jacob, all cozy, knowing all the time that his wife stole her father’s idols and stuffed them in her suitcase.
+Jacob shouts that whoever stole the idols should be killed.
+When Rebekah’s father comes to search through her things, she feigns to be on her period and can’t rise off the saddle.
 It’s a hoot.
-It kind of proves the novelist’s trope that there’s no new story under the sun.
+It proves the novelist’s trope that there’s no new story under the sun.